 But make no mistake – this is hard work.

 The challenges involved with starting, funding, developing and leading a new business are many.
 Most new entrepreneurs do not see the big picture early on.
-They underestimate the risks, the complexity and the absolute necessity to invest thousands of hours of hard work.
+They totally underestimate the risks, the complexity and the absolute necessity to invest thousands of hours of hard work – and the money needed.
 It’s not enough to be technologically savvy, nor is it enough to have a business or technical degree.
 To succeed, you need to build a team which has truly complementary skills, and to build a collaborative culture with the ability to execute over time.

 Many companies never get their product to market, because they never think it’s quite ready from a technical viewpoint.
 Sometimes, they are right.
-One obvious piece of free advice, is to actively engage some of your prospective customers into the development cycle.
+One obvious piece of free advice, is to actively engage some of your prospective customers into the development cycle to do continuous testing and improvement.
 This way, you can ensure you build what the market needs – and that it actually works.
 Later, you can always improve it over time.
-Quite a few companies manage to build decent, even good products and solutions, but still fail – sometimes miserably with their business execution.
+Quite a few companies manage to build decent, even good products and solutions, but still fail – sometimes miserably, with their business execution.
 It’s just a fact that people; as well as companies, fail from time to time.